 After training as a lawyer, Charles Lambert studied for the Creative Writing Ma at the University of East Anglia where he went on to write a PhD on Critical and Creative Writing for Theatre and Screen.
 As part of this, Charles wrote the play THE WOLVES OF KROMER for the Studio in Norwich which he later adapted and produced as a feature film.

 Francis first feature film, God’s Own Country, was developed and funded by BFI and Creative England and will receive it’s World premiere as the only UK film in the World Dramatic Competition at Sundance 2017.

-Brydie is a displaced Australian writer, performer and professional bangthropologist living in London and complaining about the weather exactly the same amount as every other Australian living in London.
+Brydie is a displaced Australian writer and occasional performer living in London and complaining about the weather exactly the same amount as every other Australian living in London.

 In 2016, Liz’s play THON MAN MOLIERE was directed by Tony Cownie at The Royal Lyceum Edinburgh and in 2015, WHAT GOES AROUND made its way around Scotland’s theatres.
 She held the prestigious post of Scots Makar from 2011-16, which took her around the world.

 Tim is currently working on a one off drama THE RISK GUY, for Feelgood Fiction.

 Chris is an actor and writer from Kent.
 His first full-length play EYE OF A NEEDLE has just played at Southwark Playhouse to rave reviews.